Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • release of dioxins during fire;

-• the high cost of land and landfill facilities, as well as the need for subsequent reclamation of the site;
+• the high cost of land and landfill development, as well as the need for subsequent reclamation of the site;

-• a contradiction to the "Basics of the state policy in the field of environmental development of the Russian Federation for the period up to 2030".
+• contradiction to the “Fundamentals of state policy in the field of environmental development Russian Federation for the period until 2030".

-This method of processing MSW is based on the fact that some of the garbage can be disposed of independently - through biodegradation.
-So, organic waste is able to be composted.
+This method of processing solid waste is based on the fact that some of the waste can be disposed of independently - through biodegradation.
+Thus, organic waste can be composted.
 Nowadays, there are special technologies for composting food waste and unseparated garbage.

-Mass composting is not widespread in our country, but is used by that part of the population that has private houses or summer cottages.
-However, in general, it is possible to organize the process of garbage composting centrally, by allocating special sites for this.
+Mass composting is not common in our country, but is used by that part of the population that has private houses or summer cottages.
+However, in general, it is possible to organize the waste composting process centrally, by allocating special sites for this.
 The resulting compost can later be successfully used in the agricultural industry.

-Organics can also be easily destroyed thermally.
-Thermal processing of MSW is a consistent procedure for the effect of heat on waste in order to reduce their mass and volume, as well as neutralization.
-Such processing of MSW can be accompanied by the production of inert materials and energy carriers.
+Organic matter can also be easily destroyed thermally.
+Thermal processing of solid waste is a sequential procedure for exposing waste to heat in order to reduce its mass and volume, as well as neutralize it.
+Such processing of solid waste may be accompanied by the production of inert materials and energy carriers.

 Advantages of thermal processing:

-• Effectiveness in terms of neutralization (destroys pathogenic microflora).
+• Efficiency in terms of neutralization (destroys pathogenic microflora).

 • Significantly reduces the volume of garbage (up to ten times).

-• Use of the energy potential of waste of organic origin.
+• Using the energy potential of organic waste.

-The most common method of thermal processing of MSW is incineration.
+The most common method of thermal processing of solid waste is combustion.
 This simple method has many advantages:

 • It has been tested many times.

-• Combustion equipment is available and commercially available, has a long service life.
+• Combustion equipment is available and mass-produced and has a long service life.

-• Automated process, does not require the involvement of labor resources.
+• An automated process that does not require the involvement of labor resources.

-If earlier garbage was simply burned, then modern technologies make it possible to use this process more efficiently, simultaneously extracting the fuel fraction from it.
-As a result of such techniques, the incineration procedure turns not only into the elimination of garbage, but also into the production of additional energy - electrical or thermal.
-The most promising at the moment is the plasma combustion technology, which provides a higher combustion temperature.
-As a result, useful energy is released, and the result is a completely harmless vitrified product.
+If previously garbage was simply burned, modern technologies make it possible to use this process more efficiently, simultaneously extracting the fuel fraction from it.
+As a result of such techniques, the incineration procedure turns into not just the elimination of waste, but also the production of additional energy - electrical or thermal.
+The most promising this moment is a plasma combustion technology that provides a higher combustion temperature.
+As a result, useful energy is released, and the remainder is a completely harmless vitrified product.

-Processing of MSW by the plasma method is a process of turning garbage into gas.
-This gas is subsequently used to generate steam and electricity.
+Recycling of solid waste using the plasma method is a process of converting waste into gas.
+This gas is subsequently used to produce steam and electricity.
 Non-pyrolyzable solid waste residues are one of the elements of plasma processing.

-The advantage of high-temperature pyrolysis is that this process destroys a wide variety of wastes without any preliminary preparation, without harming the environment.
-From an economic point of view, this is a very profitable technology, since no additional costs are required for drying, sorting and other procedures for preparing waste for disposal.
+The advantage of high-temperature pyrolysis is that this process destroys a wide variety of waste without any preliminary preparation, without harming the environment.
+From an economic point of view, this is a very profitable technology, since there is no need for additional costs for drying, sorting and other procedures for preparing waste for disposal.

 The output is slag, which does not harm the environment and can even be reused.

-What equipment is used for the processing of solid waste
+What equipment is used for processing solid waste?

-The industrial world does not stand still, more and more equipment and waste disposal plants are becoming.
+The industrial world does not stand still; more and more equipment and waste disposal plants are becoming available.
 The most common types of equipment for such enterprises include:

 1. Presses.

-Without pressing waste, it is impossible to imagine any plant for the disposal and processing of solid waste.
-After pressing, the waste is more convenient to store and transport.
-The presses can have different dimensions: from the most gigantic to relatively small ones that can fit in the territory of an ordinary store.
+It is impossible to imagine any solid waste recycling and recycling plant without waste compaction.
+After compaction, the waste is more convenient to store and transport.
+Presses can have different dimensions: from the most gigantic to relatively small ones that can fit in the territory of a regular store.
 In Russia, two types of presses are used:

 • Briquetting presses.

-According to the method of loading the press are:
+According to the method of loading the press there are:

 • Vertical (front loading).

-• Horizontal (capable of compressing debris more tightly).
+• Horizontal (able to compress debris more tightly).

-While vertical presses are compact enough, horizontal presses are usually installed only in large factories, since they are difficult to fit in a normal room.
+If the dimensions of vertical presses are quite compact, then horizontal ones are usually installed only in large factories, since they are difficult to fit in a regular room.

-According to the purpose of the press, there are universal (for all types of waste) and specialized (for only one type).
+According to their purpose, presses can be universal (for all types of waste) or specialized (for only one type).

 2. Compactors.

 Compactors are considered very close to presses.
-From the name it is clear that they also make the garbage more compressed.
-Basically, this type of equipment compacts PET bottles, polyethylene films, aluminum cans, as well as paper and cardboard.
-For shopping malls, this type of equipment is indispensable, because there is always a need to compress a large amount of garbage.
+As the name suggests, they also make the garbage more compressed.
+Basically, this type of equipment is used to compact PET bottles, polyethylene films, aluminum cans, as well as paper and cardboard.
+For shopping malls, this type of equipment is indispensable, because there is always a need to compress large amounts of garbage.

-Waste transportation companies unanimously claim that transportation and storage costs are significantly reduced by compacting waste with compactors.
-At the same time, it does not matter at all whether this compactor is mobile or stationary.
+Waste hauling companies unanimously claim that transportation and storage costs are significantly reduced by compacting waste using compactors.
+In this case, it does not matter at all whether the compactor is mobile or stationary.

-Fixed and mobile equipment have their pros and cons.
-If mobile compactors are monoblocks, then stationary compactors contain a press and a replaceable container, which allows you to load much more waste than in a single monoblock.
-The continuous cycle of work also significantly distinguishes the stationary compactor from other waste equipment.
+Stationary and mobile equipment have their pros and cons.
+If mobile compactors are monoblocks, then stationary compactors contain a press and a replaceable container, which allows you to load much more waste than into a single monoblock.
+The continuous cycle of operation also significantly distinguishes the stationary compactor from other recycling equipment.
 Just have time to change containers.

-But the mobile compactor can be used in different places, while it does not need to be mounted and dismantled again every time.
+But the mobile compactor can be used in different places, and it does not need to be mounted and dismantled again each time.
 This is a hermetically sealed design, which allows it to work even with wet waste.

 3. Shredders.

-Shredders have a completely different type of work than presses and compactors.
-They help in the disposal of garbage by crushing it or crushing it.
-That is why Russian-speaking users call shredders crushers.
+Shredders have a completely different type of operation than presses and compactors.
+They help in waste disposal by shredding or crushing it.
+This is why Russian-speaking users call shredders crushers.
 Not a single solid waste processing plant can do without them.
-Shredders are designed for grinding:
+Shredders are designed for shredding:

 • glass;